-Israeli strikes on Gaza kill 7, including senior militant
+Israeli strikes on Gaza kill 8, including senior militant

 A blast could be heard in Gaza City, where smoke poured out of the seventh floor of a tall building on Friday afternoon.

+“The Israeli government will not allow terrorist organizations in the Gaza Strip to set the agenda in the area adjacent to the Gaza Strip and threaten the citizens of the State of Israel,” Prime Minister Yair Lapid said in a statement.
+“Anyone who tries to harm Israel should know: We will find you.”

-The Palestinian Health Ministry said seven people were killed, including a 5-year-old girl, and at least 40 were wounded.
+The Palestinian Health Ministry said eight people were killed, including a 5-year-old girl, and at least 40 were wounded.
 Islamic Jihad said a Gaza commander, Taiseer al-Jabari, was among those killed.

+A few hundred people gathered outside the morgue at Gaza City’s main Shifa hospital.
+Some entered to identify loved ones, only to emerge in tears.
+One shouted: “May God take revenge against spies,” referring to Palestinian informants who cooperate with Israel.

 The Israeli military said it was targeting Islamic Jihad in an operation named “Breaking Dawn.”
 It also announced a “special situation” on the home front, with schools closed and limits placed on other activities in communities within 80 kilometers (50 miles) of the border.